revanthkrishnamg/Email-SignUp-AB-Test/README.md

 Given the practical and statistical significance observed, the recommendation is to implement the green submit button on the Urban Wear pre-launch page to maximize email sign-ups.

-*Note: The problem statement for this exercise was by Daniel Lee.*
+*Note: The problem statement for this exercise was given by Daniel Lee.*